crtoled0/parking-spots/api/PricePolicy.md

 - name: Policy unique identifier name.
 - hourPrice: Price stablished per hour for this policy.
 - fixedAmount: Fixed amount to pay.
 By default this amount is 0.
-- priceFormula = Stablished formula in order to calculate final price to charge.
+- priceFormula: Stablished formula in order to calculate final price to charge.
-The formula is an String with a mathematical operation including the variable fa (fixed amount), hp (hour price) and nh (hours that car used parking spot at checkout).
-Those variable **MUST** be included as part of the formula.
+The formula is an string with a mathematical operation including variables 'fa' (fixed amount), 'hp' (hour price) and 'nh' (hours that car used parking spot at checkout).
+Those variables **MUST** be included as part of the formula.
 By default the formula to apply is "fa + hp*nh".

 ## Scope: Private